manoss96/onlymaps/README.md

 can get its own connection from the pool.

 The same is true for the async variants as well.
-Both the async connection and the async connection pool can be considered reentrant, as long as they are not accessed outside the event loop in which they were created.
+Both the async connection and the async connection pool can be considered concurrency-safe, as long as they are not accessed outside the event loop in which they were created.
 When it comes to their performance, connection pooling is again the right choice for a heavily concurrent application, for example an ASGI web server.